 One of the major mistakes companies in the SEO industry make is they sign clients to the company while providing the client with a false understanding of the SEO industry.
 Many believe they can get results within days, but oftentimes lasting campaign results take months to achieve.
 Make sure the client is aware of the timeline before agreeing to a deal.

-If you have a client that wants to abandon a more organic, long-term adaptive SEO approach, then try suggesting a pay-per-click (PPC) campaign that will generate some quick results.
+If you have a client that wants to abandon a more organic, long-term adaptive SEO approach, then try suggesting a white label PPC that will generate some quick results.
 Although they likely won’t see a change overnight, PPC advertising is a clearer way for clients to see the direct connection between their marketing and adaptive SEO investment and the revenue these plans generate.
 Just be sure that after they’ve gotten a taste of success, you push them towards more long-term strategies that will ultimately create higher rankings.

 Some clients may be hostile to the idea of SEO or working with a white label SEO company.
 Oftentimes the boss has signed the company up for a campaign but the managers underneath him don’t see the value in the process.
 Make sure you show the clear numbers behind the importance of an effective SEO strategy.
 Even the most hostile client can be won over with tangible returns.